 The brain does not know the difference between what is real or what is imagined or imagined.

-So in those moments, according to your brain, you are that new person by thinking those new thoughts by maybe making yourself feel in a new way.
-You can imagine yourself acting on a new path at that moment of writing.
+So in those moments, your brain perceives you as a new person.
+You are thinking those new thoughts.
+You might be making yourself feel in a new way.
+And you can imagine yourself acting on a new path at that moment of writing.
 Your mind knows not that you are doing that or not.

 That’s incredible.

-That means as I said, allowing your brain to kick-start these new networks that will start now because you have taken the time to think about it and be aware of these changes that you want to see for yourself.
+That means, as I said, you allow your brain to kick-start these new networks.
+They will start now because you have taken the time to think about it.
+Be aware of these changes that you want to see for yourself.

 That makes you even more likely to go out and make those shifts and make those changes throughout the day.

-Just the fact that we’ve talked or thought about something in this very conscious way, that we do when we’re right in the diary, brings us to consciousness.
+Just the fact that we’ve talked or thought about something in this very conscious way brings us to consciousness.
+We experience this when we’re right in the diary.

 So, every time we want to make a new choice, we develop a new habit.